raas-dev/configent/README.md

 ## ❄️ Nix

-[Nix](https://nix.dev/) is not installed on the host, but alias `nixd` starts a docker container where `nix`, `nix-env`, `nix-shell`, etc. are available.
+[Nix](https://nix.dev/) is not installed on the host, but alias `nixd` starts a container where `nix`, `nix-env`, `nix-shell`, `devenv`, etc. are available.
-The docker image is built according to `etc/nix/Dockerfile`.
+The container image is built by `etc/nix/Dockerfile` and run on rootless docker.

-The environment is created in the current directory and alias `n` can be used to start a new `nix-shell` with selected packages only, e.g. `n vim README.md`.
+The environment is created in the current directory and alias `n` is used e.g.
+`n vim README.md` to start an isolated `nix-shell` with selected packages only.

-Similar ad-hoc environments can be created in containerd with alias `nixery`, which dynamically builds and pulls the image from [Nixery](https://nixery.dev/).
+Alternatively, use alias `nixery` to create ad-hoc environments on containerd by building and pulling the container image from [Nixery](https://nixery.dev/).

 Both `n` and `nixery` parse Nix package name(s, separated by forward slashes) as the first argument.
 The packages are installed from channel